UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Cash Flows from Investing Activities

-The Company has various lines of credit, financing arrangements and other forms of bank debt in the U.S. and various foreign locations to fund the short-term working capital, foreign exchange, overdraft and letter of credit needs of its wholly owned subsidiaries.
-Avnet generally guarantees its subsidiaries’ obligations under such debt facilities.
-Outstanding borrowings under such forms of debt at the end of fiscal 2020 was $1.5 million.
+The Company has various lines of credit, financing arrangements, and other forms of bank debt in the U.S. and various foreign locations to fund the short-term working capital, foreign exchange, overdraft, and letter of credit needs of its wholly owned subsidiaries.
+Outstanding borrowings under such forms of debt at the end of fiscal 2023 was $70.6 million.

-As an alternative form of financing outside of the United States, the Company sells certain of its trade accounts receivable on a non-recourse basis to third-party financial institutions pursuant to factoring agreements.
+As an alternative form of liquidity outside of the United States, the Company sells certain of its trade accounts receivable on a non-recourse basis to financial institutions pursuant to factoring agreements.
 The Company accounts for these transactions as sales of receivables and presents cash proceeds as cash provided by operating activities in the consolidated statements of cash flows.
-Factoring fees for the sales of trade accounts receivables are recorded within “Interest and other financing expenses, net” and were not material.
+Factoring fees for the sales of trade accounts receivable are recorded within “Interest and other financing expenses, net” and were not material to the consolidated financial statements.

 Covenants and Conditions

-The Company’s Securitization Program requires the Company to maintain certain minimum interest coverage and leverage ratios in order to continue utilizing the Securitization Program.
-The Securitization Program also contains certain covenants relating to the quality of the receivables sold.
+The Company’s Securitization Program contains certain covenants relating to the quality of the receivables sold.
 If these conditions are not met, the Company may not be able to borrow any additional funds and the financial institutions may consider this an amortization event, as defined in the Securitization Program agreements, which would permit the financial institutions to liquidate the accounts receivables sold to cover any outstanding borrowings.
-Circumstances that could affect the Company’s ability to meet the required covenants and conditions of the Securitization Program include the Company’s ongoing profitability and various other economic, market and industry factors.
-The Company was in compliance with all covenants of the Securitization Program as of June 27, 2020.
+Circumstances that could affect the Company’s ability to meet the required covenants and conditions of the Securitization Program include the Company’s ongoing profitability and various other economic, market, and industry factors.
+The Company was in compliance with all such covenants as of July 1, 2023.

 Management does not believe that the covenants under the Credit Facility or Securitization Program limit the Company’s ability to pursue its intended business strategy or its future financing needs.